 First, the measurements.
 This really is not an exact science, so I took her amounts literally except for the water, as you’ll see below.
-Two pints is just about 2 cups.
-One teacup, which is equal to 5 fluid ounces, however, was not enough.
+One pint is just about 2 cups.
+One teacup of water, which is equal to 5 fluid ounces, however, was not enough.

 The consistency of the batter needs to be that of a thick pancake batter, and 5 fl oz barely made the cornmeal wet.

 For the cornmeal, I used the finely stone ground yellow kind, but the color doesn’t matter.

 Here is the recipe as I made it: